 - Are you OK making goals and sacrifices where you need to get ahead?

 What are you OK with doing?
-If you’re stuck but OK with that, that’s OK, but just know it’s not the fault of the industry you’re in – although yes many have dropped off the face of the earth and require making a change – or where you live, the choices you didn’t have growing up or how much things themselves have changed.
+If you’re stuck but OK with that, that’s OK.
+But just know it’s not the fault of the industry you’re in.
+Although, yes, many have dropped off the face of the earth and require making a change.
+It’s also not the fault of where you live, the choices you didn’t have growing up or how much things themselves have changed.

 Personally, I’m OK with getting up super early when the phones are off, the kiddos are asleep and before our clients wake and expect stellar service from me.
 I’m OK with shopping on Craigslist to save pennies here and there in exchange for getting more of what I want.

-To help get to what you’re OK with, try mapping out a vision for your business, or your passion-turned-business, and figure out what it’s going to take to get there.
+To help get to what you’re OK with, try mapping out a vision for your business, or your passion-turned-business.
+Then figure out what it’s going to take to get there.

 - Begin taking steps towards your vision every day.